Picture for event

 For the opening of the evening it’s a wonderful thing to be graced with this rare solo performance.
 Omar comes from Afghanistan & sings a traditional & devotional repertoire accompanied on his harmonioum.
 Omar lives in Bristol and plays a cherished lead role in Bristol’s Dovetail Orchestra, a musical group for refugees & asylum seeking people.
 He wowed a packed Jam Jar audience back in November with charming dignity and his beautiful voice.

-Adunia Gebru is from Ethiopia with a love of reggae & Ethiopian jazz.
+Adunia Gebru is from Eritrea with a love of reggae & Ethiopian jazz.
 He’ll be playing a warm selection of upbeat rhythms in the bar before, between & as you go.

 All money to the artists & The Cube.